-(28) This concept is debated in a Raphael painting that depicts Pope Gregory the First and Saints Jerome, Augustine, and Ambrose.
-Along with opposition to the sacrament of confession, this was the chief Catholic concept attacked by John (+) Wycliffe, and this idea relies on the meaning of the phrase "This is my body." () For the points, identify this doctrine stating that the Eucharist becomes the actual body and blood of Jesus Christ.
+(33) This concept is debated by theologians in one Raphael painting, which depicts Pope Gregory the First and Saints Jerome, Augustine, and Ambrose seated by an altar.
+Along with opposition to the sacrament of confession, this was the chief Catholic concept attacked by John (+) Wycliffe, and this idea relies on the meaning of the phrase "This is my body."
+Stating that the Eucharist () becomes the actual body and blood of Jesus Christ, for the points, what is this fundamental Catholic doctrine?